Three Years of ChatGPT:How It Quietly Transformed the World

 💡 Key Insights: Clear Productivity Gains

 The data shows a decisive productivity boost: 67% of weekly AI users report higher productivity, compared to just 9% who report lower productivity.
-This clear majority experiencing tangible benefits validates that AI is genuinely improving work output across a wide range of tasks.

-• 67% report higher productivity — more than two-thirds experiencing tangible gains.
+• 67% report higher productivity, more than two-thirds experiencing tangible gains.

 • Email and research tasks (55% combined) dominate productivity gains, validating AI's strength in information synthesis and communication.

-• The survey targeted weekly AI users, yet 91% report either gains or neutral impact — suggesting AI tools have reached a maturity level where most users can extract value.
+• The survey targeted weekly AI users, yet 91% report either gains or neutral impact, suggesting AI tools have reached a maturity level where most users can extract value.

 How Worried Are You That AI Could Replace Your Job?

-Sample: 2,000 working-age adults in the U.S. and U.K. who use generative-AI tools at least once per week (October 2025)
+Sample: 1,644 working-age adults in the U.S. and U.K. who use generative-AI tools at least once per week (October 2025)

 Level of Concern About Job Replacement